TimelostSoftware/Time-Vault/README.md

 # TimeVault
-The only vatlt trusted to keep your items lost in time, until you think you might need them!
+The only vault trusted to keep your items lost in time, until you think you might need them!